qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 .. note:: :guilabel:`Processing` has its own Training Manual chapter (see :ref:`processing_tm`).
     It is extremely powerful but also complex.

-* We start by calculating the area around the :guilabel:`roads_34S`by using the :guilabel:`Buffer` algorithm.
-You can find it in the :menuselection:`Vector Geometry --> Buffer`;
+* We start by calculating the area around the :guilabel:`roads_34S` by using the :guilabel:`Buffer` algorithm.
+You can find it expanding the :menuselection:`Vector Geometry` group;

   .. image:: img/processing_buffer_1.png
      :align: center